 Transitioning from a developer-controlled association to a resident-controlled homeowners association can be difficult.
-Here we examine this process, looking at different roles challenges, and responsibilities, and how you can make this change easier with our HOA transition checklist.
+In this article, we will examine this process, including different roles, challenges, and responsibilities, and how you can make this change easier with our HOA transition checklist.

 What is an HOA Transition?

 An early milestone in the lifecycle of an association is when the developer has to hand over control to the residents.
-A developer can control the association for months or even years, they commit a huge amount of resources to both the construction and the infrastructure.
-Therefore they often build provisions into the association’s legal documents so they can control the direction until either a set date or when a certain percent of the units have been sold.
+A developer can control the association for months or even years; they commit a significant amount of resources to both construction and infrastructure.
+Therefore, they often build provisions into the association’s legal documents so they can control the direction until either a set date or when a certain percentage of the units have been sold.

 The Developer’s Role

-If the developer is a good one then they should be involving and training homeowners from the beginning, and creating advisory committees.
-The transition from the developer happens at a special meeting, and what changes is that the developer is no longer in control.
-They will probably still be involved in the association, possibly selling units and they may retain seats on the Board.
-However the people in charge will now be the board of directors.
+If the developer is good, they should involve homeowners from the beginning, train them and create advisory committees.
+The transition from the developer occurs at a special meeting, and the change is that the developer is no longer in control.
+They will probably still be involved in the association, possibly selling units, and they may retain seats on the Board.
+However, the people in charge will now be the board of directors.

 The Board’s Role

-The new board has a huge responsibility in the association’s transition to being member controlled, they ensure that the developer gives them all the necessary information that they’ll need to run the HOA.
-They need to review the information and ask the developer questions about anything vague or unclear in any documents.
-Finally, they have to come up with a strategic plan.
+The new board has a huge responsibility in the association’s transition to member control; they ensure that the developer provides all the necessary information they’ll need to run the HOA.
+They need to review the information and ask the developer questions about anything that is vague or unclear in the documents.
+Finally, they have to develop a strategic plan.
 This involves a lot of work, and nothing can be forgotten or left until the last minute.

 HOA Transition Challenges